4 Podiatrist-Approved Shoes for Summer (and 4 Pairs You Should Never Wear)

 You’ve got your sundress on and your floppy hat at the ready.
 All that’s left to do?
 Decide what shoes to wear.
 But before you slip into a pair of flimsy sandals, you might want to consider what they’re actually doing to your feet.
 We checked in with New York–based podiatrist Miguel Cunha, D.P.M., founder of Gotham Footcare, to get his take on popular summer shoes.
 Here are four pairs he advises against (yep, you should probably ditch the flip-flops)—and what to wear instead.

 Skip Flip-Flops & Wear Wedges

-We can’t say we’re shocked to learn that flip-flops aren’t doing anything for your feet, but we didn’t realize how bad they could actually be.
+We can’t say we’re shocked to learn that flip-flops aren’t doing anything for our feet, but we didn’t realize how bad they can actually be.
 Per Dr. Cunha, wearing flip-flops for prolonged periods of time can affect both gait and posture, which can lead to stress on the foot and the rest of the body.
 A safer option is a wedge.
 Because it’s elevated, Dr. Cunha says, it puts the Achilles tendon in a more relaxed position, which slows down the progression of symptoms associated with arch collapse.

 Skip Stilettos & Wear Block Heels

 Sophia Webster Laurellie Wraparound Floral-Print Leather Sandals

 Stilettos simply aren’t good for feet, we all know this.
 Because of their height and how thin the heels are, a single night in stilettos means risking ankle sprains and foot injuries, Dr. Cunha says.
 If you’re looking for a taller sandal, he suggests a block heel with an ankle strap, which will offer support, hold up your weight better than a stiletto and reduce the risk of a twisted ankle.
 This kind of shoe is also much comfier to wear and easier to walk in.
 Win-win.

 Skip Mules & Wear Oxfords